Fire safety

 What to do if there is a fire

-Watch short films produced by the London Fire Brigade on what to do if there is a fire in your property or block.
+Watch short videos by the London Fire Brigade on what to do if there is a fire in your property or block.

 If you live in a block of flats